 For a true Chicago holiday tradition, catch a matinee performance of The Nutcracker by Joffrey Ballet.
 Children and adults alike will be enchanted by the sights and songs of this acclaimed Christmas Eve story.
-Youngsters in the group might instead prefer to see their favorite movie come to life on stage — in which case, you can’t go wrong with Disney’s Frozen the Musical.
+Alternatively, catch a show at The Vic Theatre.

 Once darkness falls, gravitate toward the light.
 Grab tickets to ZooLights, a popular annual tradition at Lincoln Park Zoo.
 Every year, the animals stay up late as the zoo gets decked out with dozens of festive displays and millions of holiday lights.

 So many lights, so little time!
 If you’d rather see multiple attractions, the Chicago Holiday Lights Segway Tour is sure to keep the holiday spirit flowing.
 Every Wednesday through Sunday during the holiday season, you’ll have the opportunity to reserve a gliding, guided tour of the best light displays in the city.

 It’s time to sit back, relax, and refuel.
 Chances are, frequent Chicago visitors are familiar with The Cheesecake Factory.
 If you’re a newbie, though, you’re in for a treat no matter which you choose.